 Conway also did significant work in two areas of algorithm development.
 The first is the application of a new algorithm for optimum uv weighting to be applied to ALMA data.
 This "beam forcing algorithm" selects a weighting scheme to force a particular main lobe shape while minimizing sensitivity losses.
 The increase in noise to produce perfectly Gaussian beams by weighting was found to be between 0.5% and 1% for the intermediate ALMA configurations.
 In addition sensitivity losses found when reweighting data to obtain circular beams at extreme declinations such as +30 and +40 degrees were found to be only 5% to 10%.
 An important consequence is that it is not worth designing specific NS extended arrays for long or intermediate configurations.
 Specific NS optimized arrays are required however for the compact arrays where shadowing losses become significant.
-Second, software for optimizing the reconfigurations.
+Second, software for optimizing the reconfiguration sequence has been developed.
+Using such algorithms significant improvements in an (unweighted) main lobe shape can be achieved for intermediate configurations.
 Software to optimize the reconfiguration for far North or South sources minimizing shadowing losses has also been partially developed.